KXRXH/VideoMaker/lib/libav/readme.txt

-You can download libav library from: https://libav.org/download/ Then put bin, include, lib and share folders in this folder.
+You can download libav library from: https://libav.org/download/ Then put bin, include, lib and share folders into readme file's folder.
 It will be looks like:
 """
 lib